phunky-tech/powoutmon/README.md

 ## Roadmap/Ideas

 - [ ] Add an option to specify a "shutdown script".
 This could allow for the graceful shutdown of Docker or another sensitive program before forcing a system shutdown to help void corrupt data.
+- [ ] Add a "canary" script to send a WoL (Wake on LAN) reqeuest to specific hosts if they are offline.
+This would be helpful for when power comes back online, since devices connected to a UPS would have no way of knowing.